 The CSDE has elected to define Focus Schools as schools with the lowest performance for subgroups.
-To identify Focus Schools, the CSDE has created a high-needs subgroup that includes ELLs, students with disabilities, and students eligible for free and reduced lunch.
+To identify Focus Schools, the CSDE has created a high-needs subgroup that includes ELLs, students with disabilities, and students eligible for free or reduced price lunch.
 The CSDE created this high-needs subgroup for Focus School identification purposes to avoid the unwieldy process of treating each subgroup individually.
-More than 80% of the state's African-American and Hispanic students fall into the high-needs subgroup because they are either ELLs, students eligible for free in reduced lunch, or students with disabilities.
+More than 80% of the state's African-American and Hispanic students fall into the high-needs subgroup because they are either ELLs, students eligible for free or reduced price lunch, or students with disabilities.
 This subgroup therefore captures most students in the two historically underperforming racial and ethnic subgroups.
 However, the CSDE wants to ensure that this race-neutral high-needs subgroup does not mask racial and ethnic achievement gaps.
 The CSDE will therefore reexamine all schools in the state to determine whether there are any schools with Hispanic or African-American subgroups with performance as low as the identified high-needs subgroup in identified Focus Schools.
-Any schools with Hispanic or African-American students that are low-performing in the way described will also be identified as Focus Schools.
+Any schools with Hispanic or African-American students that are lowperforming in the way described will also be identified as Focus Schools.
+Finally, the CSDE will classify as Focus schools any Title I -eligible high schools with graduation rates lower than 60% that were not classified as Turnaround Schools.